Michael A. Hughes Center for the Arts

-Opened in 2004, the Highland Center for the Arts is a state-of-the-art facility that features The Rice Theater, the Lise Hicklin Black Box Theater, a dedicated art gallery, and studio spaces our faculty uses to offer a variety of arts and music classes.
+Opened in 2004, the newly renamed Michael A. Hughes Center for the Arts is a state-of-the-art facility that features The Rice Theater, the Lise Hicklin Black Box Theater, a dedicated art gallery, and studio spaces our faculty uses to offer a variety of arts and music classes.

 Dramatic and musical theater are a focus at Highland

-The drama facilities in the Center for the Arts provide an excellent training ground for Highland students.
+The drama facilities in the Michael A. Hughes Center for the Arts provide an excellent training ground for Highland students.
 At the heart of the complex is The Rice Theater.
-This 355-seat auditorium includes a main stage with a 24x26 performance area.
-In the wing area is a Stage Manager's station with full communications to the control booth, stage-left area, and dedicated green room, a space for the actors and performers to apply make-up, don costumes in the two adjoining dressing rooms, and relax prior to performance.
+This 355-seat auditorium includes the main stage with a 24x26 performance area.
+In the wing area is a Stage Manager's station with full communications to the control booth, stage-left area, and dedicated green room, a space for the actors and performers to apply make-up, don costumes in the two adjoining dressing rooms, and relax prior to a performance.

 Lise Hicklin Black Box Theater